PLAY THERAPY

 Some children may come a few times, others a few months, and some for a year or more.
 Your Play Therapist will be in communication with you regarding your child’s progress in the Playroom and your report of their behavior at home/ school.
 Parent involvement and willingness to learn new tools and ways of responding to their child at home, enhances the therapeutic process.

-2. How to introduce your child to Play Therapy?
+How to Introduce your Child to Play Therapy?

-3. How to prepare for Play Therapy session?
+How to prepare for a Play Therapy session?
 (Play Therapy Logistics)

-· Forewarn parents that children may be loud in playroom (and messy!), and that is normal.
+· Children may be loud (and messy! in the playroom and that is normal.

-· Remind parents to wait in the waiting room during session in case the session needs to end early, child needs to go potty during session, etc.
+· Parents will wait in the waiting room or in a separate room during the session with the child in case the session needs to end early, or your child needs help with anything such as technology or going to the bathroom.

-· Dress your child in play clothes so that your child is comfortable and free to express and not be worried about getting good clothes dirty.
+· Dress your child in play clothes so that your child is comfortable and free to express and not worried about good clothes becoming dirty or worn.
 Children sometimes get messy during the play sessions from sand, art supplies, and other play modalities.

-· Be sure to give your child a snack and take your child potty right before
+· Give your child a snack and take your child to the restroom right before

 · Try not to rush to get to the therapy appointment as this may have a competing effect on the brain.

-· It is also helpful, if possible, to create a routine around coming to therapy (i.e., we go home, change clothes, eat a cookie and milk at the table, and get in the car to go to play therapy).
+· It is also helpful, if possible, to create a routine around coming to therapy (i.e., we go home, change clothes, eat a snack at the table, and then to go to the play therapy space).

 · It is also important to be aware of when you schedule the appointment.
 Be sure to not schedule your appointment during something your child has to miss that is important to him/her.
 This can cause your child to be frustrated with coming to therapy and not gain as much benefit from therapy.

-· Lastly, be sure to be confident about the therapy yourself.
-If your child senses you are worried or dislike something, he/she can react to this.
-If there is any reason you are not feeling confident or sure about the value or process of therapy, be sure to discuss this with your therapist; this is a normal feeling and Counselor’s welcome such conversations to help clients become more accustomed and comfortable with the therapeutic process.
+· Lastly, be confident about the therapy yourself.
+If your child senses you are worried or dislike something, he/she can internalize and react to this.
+If there is any reason you are not feeling confident about the value or process of therapy, discuss this with your therapist; this is a normal feeling and Counselors welcome such conversations to help clients become more accustomed and comfortable with the therapeutic process.

 It is helpful to avoid asking your child if they were good in therapy.
 While the therapist will have boundaries, it is important that the child feels comfortable to show up as themselves in order to get the most out of therapy.

-After telehealth play therapy sessions, it is important to include time in your schedule to independently clean up the toys after your child is finished with each telehealth play session.
+After play therapy sessions, it is important to include time in your schedule as a parent to be the person who independently cleans up the toys after your child is finished with each therapeutic play session.
 This will allow your child to more freely engage and benefit from the session.
 Your Counselor will manage this during in-person play therapy sessions.

 Your play therapist will be discussing things you can do at home to help the therapeutic process.
 Also, it is helpful that you are (1) consistent in bringing your child to therapy as recommended by the treatment plan and (2) that you are honest with the play therapist about what is occurring with your child’s behavior.